The rise and fall of sisal

 The West Caicos Fiber Company

 The West Caicos Company was registered in 1891 but unlike the East Caicos Company suffered from poor management.
 On West Caicos around 4000 acres had been or were under cultivation for Sisal in 1906, but only 800 acres were at that time under full time cultivation.
 The staff consisted of a manager, engineer and two overseers with an average of 70 laborers.
 The principal buildings included two stations with extracting machines and oil engines, several substantial stone buildings for the staff and barracks for the laborers.
-A traction engine, capable of carrying 15 tons, conveyed the sisal leaves to the works.
+A steam traction engine, capable of carrying 15 tons, conveyed the sisal leaves to the works.

 Year Value of Sisal Export (in British pound sterling)